San Bernardino Mountains: Indigenous peoples

-Explorers and early settlers
+History

 During the 17th and 18th centuries, various Spanish explorers passed through coastal Southern California and claimed the area for Spain.
 In 1769, the Spanish government began an effort to bring what they called Alta California under their control and introduce Christianity to native peoples through the construction of missions.
 It was not until 1772 when the military governor of Alta California, Pedro Fages, became the first European known to reach the San Bernardino Mountains.
 Although the original purpose of his expedition was to pursue deserters from the Spanish army, he ended up venturing into not just the San Bernardinos but also the San Jacinto Mountains, the Mojave Desert, and eventually north into the Central Valley.

 The San Bernardinos and their surrounds were sporadically explored throughout the next 50 years or so - first by Francisco Garcés, the first known European to use the Mojave Road, in 1776, followed by José Maria de Zalvidea, who surveyed the Mojave River area in 1806.
 In 1810, Francisco Dumetz led a small company to build a temporary chapel near what is now Redlands.
 On May 20, the Feast Day of Bernardino of Siena, Dumetz named the San Bernardino Valley.
 This name was applied to San Bernardino Peak by 1835, and was in wide use for the entire range by 1849.